curist/grunt-bower/README.md

   }
 }
 ```
 `keepExpandedHierarchy` default to true, you have to explicitly set it to `false` if you want a flattened output structure.
+Set `stripGlobBase` to true if you only want to keep the expanded part in the globbing pattern.